Essential guide to conveyancing fees

 There are two ways to categorise these fees.

-The second is the disbursements that include third-party fees and other costs incurred to complete the transfer.
+2. Disbursements.
+These include third-party fees and other costs incurred to complete the transfer.
 These include stamp duty, local searches, Land Registry fees, etc.

 Breakdown of Conveyancing Fees

-In a survey done on 100 firms reveals the average conveyancing fees in England and Wales.
+A survey done on 100 firms reveals the average conveyancing fees in England and Wales.
 For freehold properties, the average is £1,187.98 to £1,265.65 while leasehold properties have an average of £1,401.99 to £1,491.83.
 These figures are inclusive of VAT and applicable for both buyers and sellers.

 The actual price will vary depending on the licensed conveyance firm and the complexity of the property involved.
 While both buyers and sellers pay conveyancing fees, the former usually pays more.